ddos-clearing-house/ip_address_analyzer/IP_Address_Analyzer/README.md

 ## Supported lookups:

 1. IP address type: <a href="https://docs.python.org/3/library/ipaddress.html#module-ipaddress">ipaddress</a> library of python is used to infer the type for each IP address existing in the fingerprint.
 This step is a preliminary step to run the follow up lookups and thus is set to always run as the first test.
+Besides, this is helpful first step for deploying mitigation rules on operational networks.
+For example, randomly spoofed DDoS attacks might include private IP ranges which should already be dropped at the edge router anyway, as they are not supposed to originate outside a network.

 2. Autonomous System Number (ASN): This is based on the BGP data provided by the <a href="http://www.routeviews.org/routeviews/">Routeviews</a> project and adds the ASN field to the fingerprint.
+This can be used to infer whether some networks contribute more than others to a specific attack.

 3. Geo-IP: <a href="https://lite.ip2location.com/database">IP2Location LITE</a> database (free) is used in this step to extract the geolocation details as well as the usage type corresponding to the IP address.
 Currently <a href="https://lite.ip2location.com/database/ip-country-region-city-latitude-longitude-zipcode-timezone">DB11</a> and <a href="https://lite.ip2location.com/database/px10-ip-proxytype-country-region-city-isp-domain-usagetype-asn-lastseen-threat-residential">PX10</a> databases can be downloaded for free.
 The download token can be found <a href="https://lite.ip2location.com/file-download">here</a>.

 4. Geo-IP:  <a href="https://www.ip2location.com/database">IP2Location</a> database (licensed) is used in this step to extract the geolocation details as well as the usage type corresponding to the IP address.
 BIN database files (IP2location DB and/or IP2Proxy PX) need to be stored in the corresponding folders as two sample files <a href="https://github.com/ramin-y/IP_Address_Analyzer/tree/main/data/ip2location">IP-COUNTRY-SAMPLE.BIN</a> and <a href="https://github.com/ramin-y/IP_Address_Analyzer/tree/main/data/ip2proxy">IP2PROXY-IP-COUNTRY.BIN</a>.

 5. Network upload and download speed: <a href="https://ipinfo.io/">ipinfo</a> is used to extract the average network speeds for the subnet that the attacker IP resides in.

 6. Open ports: Two Internet scanning services of <a href="https://censys.io/">Censys</a> and  <a href="https://shodan.io/">Shodan</a> are used to infer the open ports of the attacking hosts.
 The first time you try a lookup using one of these databases, you will be prompted to provide the coresponding api keys.

 7. Operating System: Shodan database is used to lookup the operating system (if such info exists) of the attacker hosts.
 As mentioned above, an api key is needed to run the lookups.